-Applicants must meet the program eligibility requirements.
-Aurora College placement tests may be administered to determine an applicant's academic levels.
-Applicants complete the Adult Literacy and Basic Education placement tests to assess English (reading and writing) and math skills.
-The tools are not pass or fail, but designed to place the learner at an appropriate level.
+Secondary school (grades 10-12) and college transcripts will be used to assist with the assessment.
+Where the student does not have high school or college transcripts, CAT5 placement tests may be administered to determine an applicant's academic levels and to assess English (reading and writing) and math skills.

+Placement tests may also be required where the applicant has been out of school for more than seven years.
+Placement tests are not pass or fail, but designed to place the learner at an appropriate level.
 Also, as part of the placement process, Aurora College staff may interview each participant to assess suitability for the program.
-If secondary school (grades 10-12) transcripts can be provided, a copy of the transcript will also be used to assist with the assessment.